dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/executing-several-animations-at-the-same-time-vb.md

 uid: web-forms/overview/ajax-control-toolkit/animation/executing-several-animations-at-the-same-time-vb
 title: "Executing Several Animations at The Same Time (VB) | Microsoft Docs"
 author: wenz
 description: "The Animation control in the ASP.NET AJAX Control Toolkit is not just a control but a whole framework to add animations to a control.
-It allows to run severa..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 2469f7ea-1489-42fb-a8e1-414c90141ce9
+It allows to run severa...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 2469f7ea-1489-42fb-a8e1-414c90141ce9